What is it that truly happens when we sing? Are we merely creating waves of sound, or is there a deeper, metaphysical aspect that we can explore?

-“If each person makes this music their sadhana, and if the music comes through their sincere devotion to God, that will make it more beautiful.”
+If each person makes this music their sadhana, and if the music comes through their sincere devotion to God, that will make it more beautiful.

-Just as we calm the body and mind as we sit to meditate, we should sing from a place of deep centeredness, in which we can be fully conscious, not only of the sound we are making, but also of the energy that we are creating.
+Just as we calm the body and mind as we sit to meditate, we can sing from a place of deep centeredness, in which we can be fully conscious, not only of the sound we are making, but also of the energy that we are creating.

 I remember a music workshop given at Ananda years ago, where I could feel each of the songs awakening a different subtle energy in my spine.
 Each feeling was unique, indescribable by words alone.
 I knew at that moment the depths from which music springs.

-Can this solve all of our singing challenges?
+Can a practice like this solve all of our singing challenges?
 Ah, if it were only that easy!
 However, when you do work on technical things, always maintain your awareness of that energy.
 In other words, don’t let your mind stray all the way into the technique: As you work on intonation, diction, openness and tone, always do so through the lenses of your deep centeredness.